If you’re unsure how to answer “What is a general manager?” read on for clarity and insight that might save you a bit of grief and aggravation.

 When you started the business, you likely poured your heart into it.
 Then, as it grew and you hired more people, you were the manager, sales team, marketing manager, and everything in between.
 Now it’s time to share space with someone whose ultimate goal is to help you and the company grow.

 There must be a personality match for the team to work well together.
-This is also a unique opportunity to work together in a mentor-mentee relationship since growth happens for both parties.
+This is also a unique opportunity to work together in a mentor-mentee relationship, as growth benefits both parties.

 Hiring a General Manager is a critical investment in the future success of your business.
-Click here to schedule a complimentary video call to discuss the pros and cons.
+Click here to schedule a complimentary video call to discuss the pros and cons of our services.

 Coach Dave